PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 07:53:51
+Last updated: 2024-04-06 07:54:25
-Random Quote: Layla: "Summon the suit!"
-Steven: "Summon the soup?
-What are you saying?" - Arthur Harrow
+Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston